dj2512/Alpha/README.md

 1. Clone the repo on local machine using command "$git clone https://github.com/printf-dj/Alpha.git" without quotes or simply downlaod the zip file.

-2. Create a empty ASP.net website project in MS Visual Studio.
+2. Create an empty ASP.net website project in MS Visual Studio.

 3. Import all the files of the Alpha Rebranded folder to the project's solution created in step 2.